Victor and Jean Sands Memorial Scholarship for Oboe or String Musicians

 Applications open January 2026

-Victor and Jean were well-known, well-respected, well-liked, skilled musicians and excellent teachers in the Tri-City area.
-Raised in Spokane and well-taught themselves, they were
+Victor and Jean were well-known, well-liked, well-respected, music performers and teachers in the Tri-City area.
+Raised in Spokane and well-taught themselves, they were outstanding

-Both Jean and Vic earned their Masters degrees in Music from the University of Idaho, with Jean presenting a piano recital as part of her degree work.
-Both were highly invested in developing the highest musical potential of every student.
-Both were naturally positive and encouraging, and loved people.
+Both Victor and Jean energetically invested in people, motivated to develop the highest potential of each student.
+Both Victor and Jean were naturally positive and encouraging.
+They simply loved people.
 Both were strong advocates of higher education.
-Both Vic and Jean would be so very pleased to know that through this scholarship, serious future music educators and performers are being assisted and encouraged in their pursuit of excellence in the important field of music.
+They would be so pleased to know that through this scholarship, future teachers and performers are being encouraged in their pursuit of excellence in the important field of music.
+This scholarship aims to honor their memory by supporting musicians who share their passion.

 Clay Wick Memorial Scholarship for Upright Bass Musicians